jlbcontrols/Flintium/README.md

 * If logging into the designer with default (or other) user source: To have full permissions for all example project faceplates in the designer, add these roles to your user: ```Administrator``` and ```area01```

 ## Modules
 Two third party modules are used in this project.
-* pidbot: Used for PIDE tuning faceplate.
-Download the latest version from here: [https://www.jlbcontrols.com/pidbot](https://www.jlbcontrols.com/pidbot)
-* tagScriptModule: Used to automate configuration of UDTs.
-This module is used for development only, and is not required when using the Flintium library.
+The `pidbot` module is used for tuning P_PIDE controllers.
+The `Flintium Tag Config Tools` module is used for development only, and is not required when using the Flintium library.
 Converts UDTs created from PlantPAx AOI tag OPC drag/drop, making it closer to the format required for this project.
-The modl file is included in the flintium-modules folder.
-If using the tagScriptModule, you need to allow unsigned modules in your /Ignition/data/ignition.conf file, by adding this line to #Java Additional Parameters: ```wrapper.java.additional.4=-Dignition.allowunsignedmodules=true```
+* [Download Pidbot](https://www.jlbcontrols.com/pidbot) module from JLB Controls.
+* [Download Flintium Tag Config Tools](https://github.com/jlbcontrols/flintium-tag-config-tools) module from the releases section of the Github repository.
+* Install the .modl files following Ignition's [module installation instructions](https://docs.inductiveautomation.com/display/DOC80/Installing+or+Upgrading+a+Module).

 ## Studio 5000 Project File
 See [Issue #162](https://github.com/jlbcontrols/Flintium/issues/162) for status of the project file.